pyricau/pyricau.github.com/_posts/2013-04-23-transparent-jpegs-done-right.markdown

 layout: post
 title: Transparency with JPEGs done right
 filename: 2013-04-23-transparent-jpegs-done-right.markdown
-more: 694
+more: 695
 draft: false
 # TO COMMENT, EDIT THIS FILE AND ADD YOUR COMMENT AT THE BOTTOM

 ---
-A few month ago, Square published a great article on [Transparency with JPEGs](http://corner.squareup.com/2013/01/transparent-jpegs.html) on Android.
+A few months ago, Square published a great article on [Transparency with JPEGs](http://corner.squareup.com/2013/01/transparent-jpegs.html) on Android.
 It's definitely worth reading!
 Just don't use the provided code yet :) .

 Romain Guy suggested in the comments that you can do this in a much more efficient and simpler way, either by [using a BitmapShader](http://www.curious-creature.org/2012/12/13/android-recipe-2-fun-with-shaders/) or by playing with Porter-Duff blending modes.